 An unsafe workplace is one of the nine reportable conduct types included in the Australian Standard AS8004-2003 Whistleblowing Protection Programs for entities.

 Despite the ability to construct stringent security and develop occupational health and safety management systems, the ability to control workplace safety is often limited.
 Control is often intertwined with an over emphasis on, or replaced with trust.

-Incidences of workplace bullying can have an adverse impact on the psychological wellbeing of an employee and prolonged bullying often manifests as a physical health issue for the aggrieved party.
+The definition of injuries at work includes physical and mental injuries with work related stress significantly on the increase.
+A major contributor to workplace stress is inappropriate workplace behaviour.
+Workplace bullying can have an adverse impact on the psychological wellbeing of an employee and prolonged bullying often manifests as a physical health issue for the aggrieved party.
 As such, matters of workplace bullying fall within the jurisdiction of the OHS legislation.

-Simply placing trust in existing internal or workplace safety reporting systems without developing an external whistleblower program overlooks the fact that despite one´s best efforts, unfortunately some people do not trust their employer.
-A complementary external model maintains an employers´ responsibility to their employees and provides the balance needed for optimal levels of reporting of information that does exist.
+An internal or workplace safety reporting systems will not ensure that a report is made in all cases.
+A complementary external model maintains an employers´ responsibility to their employees and provides the balance needed for optimal levels of reporting in all cases.